-- Lamps should be low voltage equivalent to 100 watts or 1600 lumens or less for most applications. - Unobtrusive building-mounted fixtures are preferred when possible. - When building-mounted light is inadequate for proper illumination, high-quality, post-mounted fixtures of 8 ft. or less in height are preferred and need to be in mulch or planting bed.
-Mounting posts should blend with surroundings. - Down-lighting such as moonlights are prohibited for use above the roof line of the home. - The maximum height for the installation of exterior lights will not exceed the eave line of your roof. - Low-level landscape lighting should be used sparingly, if at all, and for walkways and garden areas only.
+- Lamps should be low voltage equivalent to 100 watts or 1600 lumens or less for most applications. - Unobtrusive building-mounted fixtures are preferred when possible. - When building-mounted light is inadequate for proper illumination, high-quality, post-mounted fixtures of 8 ft. or less in height are preferred and need to be in mulch or a planting bed.
+Mounting posts should blend with the surroundings. - String/Patio/Café/Bistro ambient lighting should be professionally installed in rear yard locations only.
+The bulbs should be low wattage and clear, emitting white, warm white, or any variation of subtle whitehue.
+The location of lighting should generally be relegated to specific areas such as decks, pools, and patios, and should be limited in quantity and size. - Down-lighting, such as moonlights, is prohibited for use above the roof line of the home. - The maximum height for the installation of exterior lights will not exceed the eave line of the roof. - Low-level landscape lighting should be used sparingly, if at all, and for walkways and garden areas only.
 Lamps should not exceed 50 watts.
-Fixtures should be subtle in design and dark earth tone color, should not exceed 12" inches in height from the ground and should be spaced appropriately and at a distance far enough apart so as to avoid any kind of a commercial effect, which could create an "airport runway" feel.
-However, the allowable distance between lights will vary depending upon the type of fixture, wattage, length of lighting, configuration of the land, landscaping and such other factors affecting the aesthetics and impact of the lighting.
-All low-level landscape lights must be placed in plant or mulch beds. - Security flood lights should be used only when necessary and for short periods of time, such as when tripped by a security system breach or turned on manually when noises are heard, etc.
+Fixtures should be subtle in design and dark earth tone color, should not exceed 12" inches in height from the ground, and should be spaced appropriately and at a distance far enough apart so as to avoid any kind of a commercial effect, which could create an "airport runway" feel.
+However, the allowable distance between lights will vary depending upon the type of fixture, wattage, length of lighting, configuration of the land, landscaping, and such other factors affecting the aesthetics and impact of the lighting.
+All low-level landscape lights must be placed in plant or mulch beds.

-However, when the rear lot line of a residence adjoins parkland, wooded areas or other similar situation, and the rear lot line does not adjoin a current or future residential lot or street, flood lights may be used for security purposes to illuminate the rear yard.
+- Security flood lights should be used only when necessary and for short periods of time, such as when tripped by a security system breach or turned on manually when noises are heard, etc. However, when the rear lot line of a residence adjoins parkland, wooded areas, or other similar situations, and the rear lot line does not adjoin a current or future residential lot or street, flood lights may be used for security purposes to illuminate the rear yard.
 Flood lights should always be within attractive fixtures and not be of the bare bulb and socket variety.
-They should be mounted on the fascia board, under roof eaves and should be a color that matches or blends with the surface upon which it is mounted.

-- All conduit and wiring should be buried and out-of-sight. - High wattage commercial/industrial type fixtures are unacceptable. - Solar powered lights will be considered to the extent they conform to these specifications.
+They should be mounted on the fascia board, under roof eaves, and should be a color that matches or blends with the surface upon which it is mounted. - All conduits and wiring should be buried and out of sight. - High wattage commercial/industrial type fixtures are unacceptable. - Solar powered lights will be considered to the extent they conform to these specifications.
 Solar lamps, LEDs, and other style lights should illuminate white and not produce blue or other color hues.
 Sodium vapor quartz and other non-incandescent varieties of lamps are generally unacceptable.
-New lighting innovations will have to be approved by the Modifications Committee, on a case by case basis in order to be used. - Flush-up and accent lighting for building facades must be tastefully designed to provide lighting which is of low intensity and provides a warm aesthetic quality.
-The fixtures used must be of a design that are neither obtrusive as visible fixtures nor provide any glare when viewed from adjacent properties or streets.
+New lighting innovations will have to be approved by the Modifications Committee, on a case-by-case basis, in order to be used. - Flush-up and accent lighting for building facades must be tastefully designed to provide lighting which is of low intensity and provides a warm aesthetic quality.
+The fixtures used must be of a design that is neither obtrusive as visible fixtures nor provides any glare when viewed from adjacent properties or streets.
 Preferably, flush up or accent lighting fixtures should be of a type that can be totally or partially buried in the ground.